-This shrug is an EAASSSSYYYY free knitting pattern (one of many free knitting patterns on this site).
+This shrug knitting pattern is one of many free shrug knitting patterns featured here at the Fine Craft Guild.
+It is an EAASSSSYYYY free knitting pattern.
 You would not think it’s easy to knit when looking at this lovely womens top, because this cardigan has a very sophisticated look.
 However, the pattern drawing below shows how easy it is & that you can knit this cardigan within a day.

 If you want to make this shrug in the featured (recommended) Lionbrand Fishermen wool yarn, this cozy and oh so soft shrug will be your favorite item for any cold day.
 However, you could opt for a lighter version choosing a different yarn and you could wear it in the garden on nippy evenings.